-- Customize.
-Customize.
-Customize.
-Ask for what you want — there is a volunteer who will help.
-We’ve found on our marketplace that when organizations use our project customizer to specify what they need, this sets both parties up for constructive communication during interviews.
-Small, yet important details boost your organization’s legitimacy, and conveys to your applicant that their volunteer work is meaningful and will be valuable.
+Ask for what you want — there is a Volunteer who will help.
+We’ve found on our marketplace that when Organizations specify and detail what they need, this sets both parties up for constructive communication during interviews.
+Small, yet important details, can boost your Organization’s legitimacy and convey to your applicant that their volunteer work is meaningful and will be valuable.

 You may find that star Volunteer in the first application, but it is perfectly okay to wait to find your perfect match.
 On average, a project typically receives about 2–3 applications before a match, mostly because Organizations are being thoughtful about which applicants are the right ones to interview.
 Just make sure you stay on top of the applications on your dashboard so you don’t miss out on a skilled applicant.
 And don't worry, Volunteers are aware that they may not match on every project!

 Use your interviews to assess qualifications AND set expectations.